delphictech/expo-template/functions/README.md

   ```bash
 firebase deploy --only functions **Only run this if you are testing online**
 ```
 6. Install Jest and firebase-function-test.
 Please make sure firebase-functions-test installed a recent version (3.0+), if not you can get module errors.
+Once jest is fully installed in your package.json "scripts" object add **"test": "jest --watchAll"**.
  ```bash
 npm install --save-dev firebase-functions-test or yarn add --dev firebase-functions-test@latest
 jest: